 We can use this amazing ability of our mind for just about anything you can think of.
 Whenever we make plans for the day, the week, or the year, our mind goes into analytical mode.
 As we review past performance, our mind becomes an efficiency expert seeking ways to make improvements.
 Our mind is a tireless servant, chomping at the bit and ready to take on any and all challenges that we may give it.

 There is another wonderful ability we need to consider that also makes a giant contribution to an amazing life .
 It’s the ability to actually experience life through our five senses.
 Like the mind, our senses also gather information and feed it to our nervous system, but this happens on a completely different level then pure mental analysis.
 This is a different kind of intelligence altogether.

-In fact, when our senses are fully engaged, thinking often comes to a screeching halt.
+In fact, when our senses are fully engaged, the thinking side of our mind often comes to a screeching halt.
 This is what allows us to fully savor an experience in the moment.
 When you stop to smell that perfect rose, or you come out from a cold shadow into the warm embrace of the sunshine, what happens?
-Do you stop to analyze it, or do you just experience it?
+Do you stop to analyze it with your mind, or do you just experience it?

 When the mind and sensory organs fully merge

 There are rare occasions when the full power of our analytical mind and our sensory experience come together in the moment.
 This usually happens in conjunction with a huge dose of adrenaline.
 Have you ever been in an emergency situation where everything turned into slow motion, and all of your senses were on hyper alert, while your mind was calculating every detail?